const std = @import("std");

 9.4 Setting the build mode

-In the example below, we are creating the same target object that we used on previous examples.
-But this time, we are specifying the build mode of this target object to use the ReleaseSafe mode.
+In the example below, we are creating the same target object that we have used on previous examples.
+But this time, we are specifying the build mode of this target object to the ReleaseSafe

 const exe = b.addExecutable(.{